 If you already have debt from student loans etc. don’t ignore them!
 Make sure that your fiancé/e knows your financial position.
 Take steps towards clearing the debts and getting your feet on a secure financial position.
 Courses like those Crown Financial Ministries or Financial Peace University have to offer are great resources to help you on the right path.

 Head in the Air

 Unrealistic expectations are a source of grief in some marriages.
-Have you been ‘Daddy’s little girl’ so you are used to getting whatever you ask for?
+Have you been ‘Daddy’s little girl’ and used to getting whatever you ask for?
 Are you a son who has his every whim met?
-It is important to be realistic; you both need to know the income and expenditure situation so that you can make sound financial decisions.
+You must be realistic; you both need to know the income and expenditure situation so that you can make sound financial decisions.

-Rely on Credit Cards
+Reliant on Credit Cards

-Relying on credit cards in the hope that your financial situation will change soon and you will be able to get back on track is really dangerous!
-Some people say that when they use credit cards they don’t feel like they are spending real money.
-They feel less guilt than using cash so they spend more.
+Relying on credit cards in the hope that your financial situation will change soon and you will be able to get back on track is dangerous!
+Some people say that when they use credit cards, they don’t feel like they are spending real money.
+They feel less guilt than using cash, so they spend more.

 Saver rather than Spender

-Couples usually hit issues if one is a saver and the other is a spender so make sure you agree on your budget.
+Couples usually hit issues if one is a saver and the other is a spender, so make sure you agree on your budget.
 Decide which portion of your income you are going to save and make sure you allow some ‘fun money’ in your budget.

-Usually in a relationship both people contribute to financial problems.
-If “blame” is the pattern in the relationship then you need to see both sides of the situation.
-If you partner is spending too much (especially on the wedding) have you communicated the budget?
+Usually, in a relationship, both people contribute to financial problems.
+If “blame” is the pattern in your relationship, then you need to make an effort to see both sides of the situation.
+These cracks won’t take long to reveal themselves on the run-up to a wedding.

 Find the right time

-So when is the right time to talk about money?
-It might be easier to answer the question “When isn’t the right time to talk about money?”
 It isn’t the right time to talk about it when you are feeling angry.
-If a credit card bill has just come in and you want to “talk” about it chances are it won’t be a “talk” it will be a “fight”.
+If a credit card bill has just come in and you want to “talk” about it, chances are it won’t be a “talk” it will be a “fight”.
 So don’t talk about it as a knee jerk reaction to a bill.